 8. The quality and continuity of the child’s education;

 9. The fitness of the parents;

 10. The geographical proximity of the parents’ homes;

 11. The extent and quality of the time spent with the child prior to or subsequent to the separation;

 13. The age and number of the children

 A temporary change is not a basis to modify an agreement.
 There must be concrete evidence supporting a modification.

-At Helfand & Associates, we have been on both sides of these types of application.
+At Schenck Price, Tanya Helfand has been on both sides of these types of application.
 We have fought to change an agreement for reasons such as alleged abuse or unfit parenting and we have fought to defend an agreement because it is not in the best interest of the child(ren) to change.
 The well-being and best interest of your child is most important which is why having a skilled and experienced lawyer to represent you is indispensable.
-Please call Helfand & Associates for a free ½ hour consultation.
+Please call Tanya Helfand of Schenck Price for a free ½ hour consultation.
 We handle cases in Bergen, Essex, Morris, Hudson, Union, Somerset, Sussex and other New Jersey counties.